-Important Info For Maui Vacation Condo Owners And Buyers...
+Important Info For Residents, Condo Owners, And Buyers...

 The list is named after Richard Minatoya, a former Maui County Deputy Corporation Counsel.
-In the early 2000s, he issued a legal opinion clarifying that certain condo properties which had been operating transient vacation rentals legally prior to 1989 should remain legal in spite of their zoning.
+In the early 2000s, he issued a legal opinion stating that certain condo properties which had been operating as STVRs legally prior to 1989 should remain legal in spite of their zoning.

 To qualify for the exemption, an apartment-zoned complex needs to have received a building permit, SMA use permit, or PUD approval prior to April 20th, 1989.
 Furthermore, the complex needs to have consistently allowed vacation rentals without a break of more than a year.